xvik/yaml-updater/README.md

 * Object list items update (lists not merged, but new properties could be added to list items)
 * Backup current configuration

+IMPORTANT: this is not a general-purpose yaml merge tool because yaml features like multiple documents in one file and object references are not supported (only common subset of features, used in configs)

 ### Example

 Original config: